Lucas-Botezini/Pygame_FirstGame/README.md

 In this repository there are 3 python files, one of them being the commented version, which I did while learning, so I let it full of comments so I could come back and see it again.

-So I hope you like, it and thank you very much!
+So I hope you like it and thank you very much!